On-Chain Program

 Program ID changes

-When the program ID changes (rare — typically only on major re-architectures), ~23 files across the repo need updating.
-The full list is in DEPLOY.md → “Changing Program ID”.
+When the program ID changes (rare — typically only on major re-architectures), ~23 files across the codebase need updating.
+The full procedure is captured in the project’s internal deployment runbook.
 This is the kind of operation that gets a dedicated migration branch, never a one-shot edit.

-Historical dead program IDs are preserved in DEPLOY.md so no one accidentally reuses them.
+Historical dead program IDs are preserved in that runbook so no one accidentally reuses them.
 Devnet rent on each dead ID is still recoverable but has not been reclaimed.

 - Per-market